expmed/geneGinieWebappBackend/README.md

 5. navigate to ./flask-server
 6. Create a folder named data
 7. Copy the database: ginie.db to that folder
+8. Copy the dataframe citations_db.feather to that flder
-8. `export FLASK_APP=server.py'
+9. `export FLASK_APP=server.py'
-9. `flask run -p 8000` We need to use this port because is the one used in the Angular client to create the websocket.
+10. `flask run -p 8000` We need to use this port because is the one used in the Angular client to create the websocket.
 If changed it needs to be changed in both sides.

 # Docker Launching for Deploymenmt (TODO)